WINDFARM SOLICITORS CORK, MIDLETON AND DUBLIN

 6. Fixed payment of €10,000 to €18,000 upon receipt of planning permission and ongoing consultation with regard to roads and location of access.

-Wind Farm Solicitor Dublin
+Wind Farm Solicitors Midleton, Cork and Dublin

 Windfarm Solicitors Cork: The above terms have provided landowners and farmers with a strong starting point, however it is vital that you consult with a legal firm that has expertise in this area.
-To learn more about option agreements and discuss the negotiation of terms prior to signing any documentation, please get in touch with Walsh and Partners Solicitors today.
+To learn more about option agreements and discuss the negotiation of terms prior to signing any documentation, please get in touch with Walsh and Partners Solicitors LLP today.
 You can call us in Cork on 021 427 0200 or at our Dublin office on 01 291 0300.